dawg/site/guide/user_guide.md

 Currently, it is only possible to automate [Instrument](#instruments) and [Mixer](#mixer) parameters.
 Support for effect automation is in progress.

 ## Cloud Backup
 Cloud integration is one of the features that sets Vusic apart from other workstations.
-Currently, only basic cloud backup is supported; however, but we have big plans for the future.
+Currently, only basic cloud backup is supported; however, we have big plans for the future.

 ### Backing Up Your Project
 To initiate the backup mechanism, open up the settings popup and toggle `Cloud Backup`.
 If this setting is disabled, make sure that the `Project Name` field is not empty.
 Once this is activated, anytime you save the project, a copy will be pushed to a cloud database.
 We currently use Google's `Firebase` for fast, reliable, and secure storage.
-Beware, there is currently not authentication system so your project file will be visible to everyone if synced to the cloud.
+Beware, there is currently no authentication system so your project file will be visible to everyone if synced to the cloud.

 Once activated, you will see the status of the backup in the [Status Bar](#layout).